-Plus, they're always showcasing new work in their lobby gallery exhibit, with each one equally extraordinary in its own right!
+Plus, they're always showcasing new work in their lobby gallery exhibit.

 Enjoy Delicious Coffee Treats at Dino's Cappuccinos

-Dino's Cappuccinos is a cute coffee shop along the main street in Yellow Springs.
+Dino's Cappuccinos is a cute coffee shop in Yellow Springs that I frequent.

 Sip a Pint of Beer at Yellow Springs Brewery